clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 			.. note::

 				By default, the image quality setting in RealVNC viewer is low.
-				You can increase it by changing the `ColorLevel` value.
+				You can increase it by changing the `ColorLevel` value as described in the following steps:
-				Follow these
-				steps:

 				#.
 Right-click a connection node and select :guilabel:`Properties...`.
 					See Figure 3.